-- Residential sites used as a full-time residence (primary residence) that are not currently using natural gas are eligible. - Incentives are to be used for the replacement of existing equipment. - Resident must be either Tier 1 or Tier 3 income-eligible. - Residence must be served by a non-municipal electric utility and pay into the Systems Benefit Charge (SBC).
+- The install location is used as a full-time residence (primary residence) that is currently not using natural gas. - Incentives are to be used for the replacement of existing pellet or wood stove equipment. - Resident must be EmPower+ income eligible. - Residence must be served by a non-municipal electric utility and pay into the Systems Benefit Charge (SBC).